A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 Technivorm’s design language has been mostly unchanged since the 1960s, and it reflects in the Moccamaster.
 Sporting clean, straight lines, it still looks classy in this age of digital displays and LED lights.
 Its looks are quite the opposite of the popular Smeg coffee maker.

 With a body made of stainless steel and high-quality BPA-free plastic, this drip coffee machine has stood the test of time.
-Be aware though; it’s large form factor (13 x 6.7 x 16.2 inches) may not be welcome in small kitchens.
+Be aware though; it’s large form factor (17 x 32 x 36 cm) may not be welcome in small kitchens.

-You can also choose from 3 body colors — polished silver, stone grey, black.
+You can also choose from 4 body colours — polished silver, cream, black and red.
 No matter which one you choose, the plastic components and stainless steel carafe will remain unchanged in appearance.

 Features – 4.5/5